hpc/libcircle/README.md

 {
     /*
      * This is where work should be processed.
 For example, this is where you
-     * should lstat the files in the directories that were added by your
+     * should lstat one of the files which was placed on the queue by your
      * create_some_work callback.
+Again, you should try to keep this short and
+     * block as little as possible.
      */
     (char *)my_data = handle.dequeue();
     ...